zssz/BerkananSDK/README.md

 Berkanan SDK enables Bluetooth-powered mesh messaging between nearby apps.
 It's the framework used by [Berkanan](https://apps.apple.com/us/app/berkanan-messenger/id1289061820) ([Product Hunt](https://www.producthunt.com/posts/berkanan), [TechCrunch](https://techcrunch.com/2018/09/27/berkanan-is-a-bluetooth-powered-group-messaging-app/)) and [Berkanan Lite](https://apps.apple.com/us/app/berkanan-messenger-lite/id1479731429) ([GitHub](https://github.com/zssz/BerkananLite)).

-With Berkanan SDK apps can discover nearby apps, which also have the SDK integrated, and send them small messages via Bluetooth, even while in the background.
+With Berkanan SDK apps can discover nearby apps, which also have the SDK integrated, and send them small messages via Bluetooth, on iOS even while in the background.
 The range for messages is about 70 meters, but they can reach further because the SDK automatically resends them upon receiving.
 The more apps use Berkanan SDK, the bigger the network and further the reach of the messages gets.

 ### Features and Limitations
 - Free and open-source: Contributions are welcome!
 - Bluetooth-powered: No need for Wi-Fi or cellular connectivity.
-- Background: Works even while the app is in the background.
+- Background: On iOS it works even while the app is in the background.
 - Connectionless communication with no pairing, no sessions and no limit on the number of apps.
 - Messages are sent using [flooding](https://en.wikipedia.org/wiki/Flooding_(computer_networking)) where duplicates are filtered by tracking their identifiers and decreasing their time to live (TTL) by 1 until they reach 0, as they travel from app to app.
 - The message range limit between two devices is about 70 meters.
 - The data size limit is 512 bytes.
 - No built-in support for encryption, [acknowledgment](https://en.wikipedia.org/wiki/Acknowledgement_(data_networks)) or [store and forward](https://en.wikipedia.org/wiki/Store_and_forward); you have to roll your own if your use case requires it.
-- Supported operating systems: iOS v9.0 or later, macOS v10.13 or later.
+- Supported operating systems: iOS v9.0 or later, macOS v10.13 or later, watchOS v2.0 or later, tvOS v9.0 or later

 ### Privacy Policy
 Berkanan SDK does not send the messages to any central server or company — this can be verified by looking at its source code.
 If your app's messages contain sensitive information (e.g., a private text message) you should use encryption.